Abdullahjaffer/react-hasura-express-docker-boilerplate/backend/hasura/readme.md

 ## Don't use this if you have a new database

-### Create initial migration
+### Create the initial migration
-> Note: We need to run this initial process in the start.
+> Note: We need to run this initial process at the start.
 Once only.

 #### Initialize